Tax returns of Donald Trump: Responses and analysis

 Trump dismissed the Times report, responding with a blend of denials and justifications.
 He criticized what he called the "bad intent" of the report, but did not dispute the facts behind it.
 He also contended that the tax authorities had mistreated him.

-House Speaker Nancy Pelosi said Trump's indebtedness raises concerns about national security, since it represents "over $400 million in leverage that somebody has over the president" and it was not known to whom the debt is owed.
+House speaker Nancy Pelosi said Trump's indebtedness raises concerns about national security, since it represents "over $400 million in leverage that somebody has over the president" and it was not known to whom the debt is owed.

 Writing for New York Daily News, investigative journalist David Cay Johnston opined that the returns could help convict Trump in the Manhattan district attorney's criminal probe, stating that they evidence "easy-to-prove state income tax fraud charges".
 According to Johnston, the returns are "rich with what the IRS calls 'badges of fraud,'" such as "hundreds of thousands of dollars in unexplained expenses" on numerous Schedule C forms showing zero income and "revenues and expenses that [suspiciously match] to the dollar".
 Johnston said these methods were used by Trump in 1984 and found by New York judges to constitute civil tax fraud.

 The Daily News separately argued that the returns "show that Trump is a proven liar", specifically claiming that in both 2014 and 2015 he was erroneously awarded $300 for a New York school property tax exemption, which is only for people with a federal adjusted gross income (AGI) under $500,000.
-Trump refunded hundreds of dollars and did not claim the break again, but his returns from 2015–2017 and 2020 report negative AGI—making him eligible for the exemption in those years.
+Trump refunded hundreds of dollars and did not claim the break again, but his returns from 2015 to 2017 and 2020 report negative AGI—making him eligible for the exemption in those years.

+Trump International Hotel and Tower tax breaks

+In May 2024, The New York Times and ProPublica revealed that Trump improperly used tax breaks relating to his skyscraper in Chicago, claiming in 2010 that the transfer of funds into a partnership constituted a $168 million loss.